GST BOCES Main Reopening Plan

 Greater Southern Tier BOCES Reopening Plan

 Revised May 17, 2021

 In the development of this Plan, the BOCES has engaged with the following school stakeholders and community members: administrators, faculty, staff, students, parents/legal guardians of students, local health departments, local health care providers, the Greater Southern Tier BOCES Educational Association, the Greater Southern Tier BOCES Support Staff Association and the Greater Southern Tier BOCES Teacher Aide Association.

 The BOCES will provide regular communications to students, parents or legal guardians of students, staff, and visitors, including the following: (1) applicable instructions to individuals about BOCES' plan and protocols for reopening, (2) training to applicable students and staff and signage regarding hygienic practices to reduce COVID-19 spread and transmission, (3) encouragement to students, faculty, staff and visitors to adhere to CDC/DOH guidance regarding the use of personal protective equipment (PPE), specifically face coverings when distance of 6 ft. cannot be maintained, and (4) regular weekly email to students and staff with updated information.
-Signage will be posted in the following areas: entrances, restrooms, cafeteria or other dining areas, classrooms, administrative offices, auditorium and janitorial staff areas.
+Signage will be posted throughout the school including the following areas: entrances, restrooms, cafeteria or other dining areas, classrooms, administrative offices, auditorium and janitorial staff areas.

 BOCES' communications pursuant to this plan will be provided in the language(s) spoken at home among families and throughout the school community.
 This plan will be accessible to those with visual and/or hearing impairments.